LeoLMH/Just-Innovations/README.md

 # 441-team-project

-(I simply copy and paste the template here, you can modified it.)

 ## Getting Started

 The link to all 3rd-party tools, libraries, SDKs, APIs that may be used in our project are listed below: